gih425/Analysis-of-variance-/README.md

-# Analysis-of-variance-
+Analysis of Variance
-Test the hypothesis that average annual precipitation in Buffalo and San Diego is equal for three time periods.
+R Analysis to test the hypothesis that average annual precipitation in Buffalo and San Diego is equal for three time periods 1940-1967, 1968-1996, and 1997-2025.
+The dataset consists of a random sample of 30 years from the period 1940-2025.
+I used RStudio to complete ANOVA, Kruskal-Wallis, and the median test calculaitons, as well as performed the Levene and Kolmogorov-Smirnov diagnostic tests for normality.
+All of the tests failed to detect statistically significant differences across the period of time for both cities.
+Buffalo showed an upward trend in later periods.
+San Diego results were varying but there was no significant difference.
+This analysis of variance showed how the test choice matters.
+ANOVA is best when the assumptions are met.
+Kruskal-Wallis is more appropriate for skewed data like San Diego.
+It also showed that failing to reject a null hypothesis doesn't mean no changes have occurred but small samples can mask trends.
+Running assumption checks before selecting a final test because the K-S and Levene tests told you if ANOVA's assumptions were met, or whether it is needed to use Kruskal-Wallis